ReScience/ReScience-submission/article/Larisch-2018.md

 In addition to the replication of experimental findings of pair-based and triplet STDP experiments,
 @Clopath2010 presented how the synaptic connectivity (emerging from the proposed learning rule) is influenced by the spiking behavior of the neurons.
 Fig. \ref{Fig_con}-left shows the obtained connectivity structure if neurons fire at different frequencies.
-The color scheme is similar to the original publication: weak connections (above $\frac{3}{4}$ of the maximum activity) are blue, trongly unidirectional connections are yellow while strong bidirectional connections are red.
+The color scheme is similar to the original publication: weak connections (above $\frac{3}{4}$ of the maximum activity) are blue, strongly unidirectional connections are yellow while strong bidirectional connections are red.
 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.
 This suggests that learning is based on the correlation between the neuronal activities in a Hebbian manner.
 Weak connections are assigned to neurons with a low firing rate below $5$ Hz.